sagemathinc/cocalc/notes/aug2013-push.md

 - [x] (1:14) get rid of pdflatex spinner -- just annoying; parallelize more

-- [ ] pdflatex preview: only update non-view pages when text changes!?

-- [ ] current line plugin.
+- [x] current line plugin.

-- [ ] on mobile, if you click "insert a cell bar", confirm before inserting -- otherwise put cursor in appropriate place.
+--> - [ ] on mobile, if you click "insert a cell bar", confirm before inserting -- otherwise put cursor in appropriate place.

 - [ ] do not send broadcast when my cursor moves as a result of somebody else's actions.